-If you have concerns that arise between these meetings, please contact your child's class teacher either through Class Dojo or the school office.
+If you have concerns that arise between these meetings, please contact your child's class teacher through the school office.

 7. How will my child be involved in decisions made about their education?

 The level of involvement will depend on your child's age, and level of competence.
 We recognise that no two children are the same, so we will decide on a case-by-case basis, with your input.